imarunp/imarunp/README.md

 - 👋 Hi, I’m Arun Pandey
-- 👀 I’m interested in web development
+- 👀 I’m a Computer Engineer
-- 🌱 I’m currently learning theodinproject
 - 💞️ I’m looking to collaborate on web development
 - 📫 How to reach me imarunp96@gmail.com